 Working capital (net working capital) = Current Assets - Current Liabilities

 Both variables are shown on the balance sheet (statement of financial position).

 Norms and Limits

-The number can be positive (acceptable values) or negative (unsafe values), depending on how much debt the company is carrying.
+The number can be positive (acceptable values) or negative (uncertain values), depending on how much debt the company has.
 Positive working capital generally indicates that a company is able to pay off its short-term liabilities almost immediately.
-In general, companies that have a lot of working capital will be more successful since they can expand and improve their operations.
+In general, companies with high working capital are more successful because they can expand and improve their operations.

-Companies with negative working capital may lack the funds necessary for growth.
-Analysts are sensitive to decreases in working capital; they suggest a company is becoming overleveraged, is struggling to maintain or grow sales, is paying bills too quickly, or is collecting receivables too slowly.
-Though in some businesses (such as grocery retail) working capital can be negative (such business is being partly funded by its suppliers).
+Companies with negative working capital may lack the funds to grow.
+Analysts are sensitive to declines in working capital; they suggest that a company is overleveraged, struggling to maintain or grow sales, paying bills too quickly, or collecting receivables too slowly.
+Although in some businesses (such as grocery retailing), working capital can be negative (such a business is financed in part by its suppliers).

 Working capital (net working capital) = F1[CurrentAssets] – F1[CurrentLiabilities]

 Working capital management is the process of managing a company's short-term assets and liabilities in order to ensure that it has enough liquidity to meet its day-to-day obligations.
 There are several main approaches to working capital management, including:

 The conservative approach: This approach involves maintaining high levels of cash and cash equivalents, while keeping levels of accounts receivable and inventory low.
 This approach is best for companies that operate in a volatile or uncertain environment.